cs-ieee-ist/cs-essentials/content/topics/vim/4-Reg and Macros.md

 ### What is a register?

 Vim's registers are spaces in memory that vim uses to store some text.
-Each one of there registers have a identifier, so they can be accessed later.
+Each one of these registers has an identifier, so they can be accessed later.

-It like when you copy some text to your clipboard, except in this case you have more then one clipboard.
+It like when you copy some text to your clipboard, except in this case you have more than one clipboard.

 ### Basic uses of registers

-Every register is accesses using a double quote before its name, we can access the content in register **a** using **"a**.
+Every register is accessed using a double quote before its name, we can access the content in register **a** using **"a**.

 You could add the selected text to the register **a** by doing **"ay**.
 By doing y you are yanking the selected text, and then adding it to the register **"a**.